xbouteiller/ImageFolder/README.md

-# Python package for Extracting infos from iamages
+# Python package for Extracting infos from images

 ## Install Python version if needed